Skip to main content

 What internal targets do you support?

-We currently only cover machines that support Windows, Linux or MacOS.
+We only support machines running Windows, Linux or MacOS.

 How do I install the agent?